masolimano/maneage/README-hacking.md

 higher-level ones.

-All processing steps are assumed to ultimately (usually after many rules) end up in some number, image, figure, or table that are to be included in the paper.
+All processing steps are assumed to ultimately (usually after many rules) end up in some number, image, figure, or table that will be included in the paper.
 The writing of these results into the final report/paper is managed through separate LaTeX files that only contain macros (a name given to a number/string to be used in the LaTeX source, which will be replaced when compiling it to the final PDF).
 So the last target in a workhorse-Makefile is a `.tex` file (with the same base-name as the Makefile, but in `$(BDIR)/tex/macros`).
 As a result, if the targets in a workhorse-Makefile aren't directly a prerequisite of other workhorse-Makefile targets, they can be a pre-requisite of that intermediate LaTeX macro file and thus be called when necessary.
 Otherwise, they will be ignored by Make.

 This pipeline also has a mode to share the build directory between several users of a Unix group (when working on large computer clusters).
 In this